Durable Power of Attorney (DPOA)

 Financial Power of Attorney

-Another important DPOA that every adult should have in place concerns your financial affairs.
+Another important type of DPOA that every adult should have in place is one that concerns your financial affairs.
 As with your medical DPOA, you have a lot of flexibility to grant your agent broad or limited powers to manage your finances.
 For example, you may wish to only allow your agent to pay your bills or to sell your home.
 Or you may wish to authorize your agent to sell any assets, transfer titles, open bank accounts, withdraw funds, create trusts, buy insurance policies, designate beneficiaries, etc. In Colorado, you should sign your financial DPOA in front of a notary.

 Your agent has a fiduciary duty to act in your best interests and can be held liable for decisions that betray that duty.
 Be sure to appoint someone who is familiar with you and your assets, and who has the financial acumen to properly manage your financial affairs.